clubcompy/writings.clubcompy.com/blog/content/articles/subscribe-to-a-bright-future.md

 passion project for years, and I have decided it is ready to be commercialized, starting with this post.

+{{< markdownCallout file="/snippets/latestCallToAction.md" >}}

 _\[NOTE:  We do not talk much about ClubCompy's features in this post.
 We will save that for future articles.
 For this inaugural blog post we thought it would be illuminating to sketch out our approach to growing the business and give ourselves a touchstone for the future. - ed.\]_

-**💰 Want to join us in our mission to create awesome EdTech?
-First, create an adult user account at [clubcompy.com](https://clubcompy.com).
-Then, subscribe to our [Patreon](https://patreon.com).
-After we get notified of your subscription, we will enable access to the KidCompy Virtual Computing Environment for you and your family.
-Thank you!**

-## Bootstrapping an Ethical Tech Startup
+## Fashioning a Tech Startup Ethos

 In order to build ClubCompy right and for our brand to be successful, I realized that we needed to establish a powerful company ethos that will protect and buoy us as we grow.

-We tie three disparate beliefs together here that will guide how our company makes decisions:
+We are a premier software development company - our goal is to produce fine software with no secret goals sewn in.
+We tie three disparate beliefs together here that will guide how our company makes choices and to stave off the nastier secret goals:

 * **Digital Panopticon** &mdash; most companies and governments that can spy on their customers for profit and control do so, often in the most underhanded ways.
 And, given that the public is increasingly aware of and disturbed by these infractions, there should be huge growth potential with those folks for any tech company that avoids collecting Personal Information.
-We want to build a tech company known for respecting its users' privacy.
+We want to build a tech company known for respecting its users.

 * **Software is Broken** &mdash; the best software is invisible, working properly and solving problems dependably in the background.
 Companies regularly die because some software they created goes out of control and begins failing in loud and shocking ways.
 So we theorize that companies with excellent software quality should be healthier and could/should live longer.
-We want the company to live a long, bug-free life.
+We want our company to live a long, bug-free life.

 * **Funding Models** &mdash; juiced by the **Digital Panopticon**, amoral tech